 National Recognition of Veterinary Registration

-As a result of this amendment, a veterinary surgeon who is registered in an interstate jurisdiction is able to practise in South Australia without needing to register in this State providing that his/her principal place of residence remains in the interstate jurisdiction in which he is registered.
+A veterinary surgeon who is registered in another State or Territory of Australia is deemed to be registered in South Australia providing that his/her principal place of residence remains in the interstate jurisdiction in which he/she is registered.

-Section 38(2) of the Act provides that “principal place of residence includes any jurisdiction which was, in the last 3 months, the person's principal place of residence”.
+Section 38(2) of the Veterinary Practice Act 2003 (VP Act) provides that "principal place of residence includes any jurisdiction which was, in the last 3 months, the person's principal place of residence".

-A veterinary surgeon who is practising in South Australia under interstate registration is required to hold professional indemnity insurance in accordance with the Board’s requirements (see below).
+A veterinary surgeon who is practising in South Australia under the deemed registration provisions of the VP Act is required to hold professional indemnity insurance in accordance with the VSBSA's requirements (see below).

 Professional Indemnity Insurance